Interfaces and Quantum Algebras, I: Stable Envelopes: Introduction

 \subsection{Overview}

 Let us provide a brief overview of this paper.
 Our work is founded on two main ideas, which are simple enough to be described in one paragraph.
-The first idea is that the supersymmetric ground states of a SQFT in the Higgs phase, in the presence of flavor symmetry backgrounds, are described by an equivariant cohomology theory of the Higgs branch.
+The first idea is that the supersymmetric ground states of a supersymmetric quantum field theory compactified to $0+1$ dimension, in the presence of flavor symmetry backgrounds, are described by an equivariant cohomology theory of the moduli space of vacua (its Higgs branch in simple cases).
 Precisely which cohomology theory it is depends on spacetime dimensionality and on the choice of supercharge.
 The second idea is that there exist supersymmetric Janus interfaces interpolating between the large real masses in one half-space and zero real masses in another.
 Treating the normal direction to the interface as time, such interfaces are certain BPS operators acting in the Hilbert space of the theory, whose restrictions to the vacuum sector give maps in the corresponding cohomology theories.
 If $X$ is the Higgs branch of the theory with zero masses, the massive theory has $X^{\mathbf{A}}$ for its Higgs branch, i.e., the fixed point locus of the flavor symmetry torus $\mathbf{A}$ corresponding to the masses we switched on.
 Thus one gets maps going in both directions between the equivariant cohomology theories of $X$ and $X^{\mathbf{A}}$.
-The main claim of the current paper is that this is the physical realization of the stable enveloopes of \cite{Maulik:2012wi,Aganagic:2016jmx}.
-Despite the simplicity of these ideas, making them relatively precise involves understanding a lot of technical details, which is partly responsible for the length of this paper.
+The main claim of the current paper is that this is the physical realization of the stable envelopes of \cite{Maulik:2012wi,Aganagic:2016jmx}.
+Despite the simplicity of these ideas, making them even relatively precise involves understanding a lot of technical details, which is partly responsible for the length of this paper.